Prompt Injection Attack: How Hidden Instructions Can Hijack AI Tools

 Why this injection attack is not the same as code injection

-People often compare prompt injection to SQL injection or other forms of code injection, and the comparison is useful only up to a point.
-In all of these attacks, hostile input gets treated like trusted instructions.
-But the UK’s NCSC warns that prompt injection is not just “SQL injection for AI,” because LLMs do not enforce a strong internal boundary between instructions and data the way classic software parsers can be engineered to do.
+People compare prompt injection to SQL injection, and the analogy holds only so far.
+In both, hostile input gets treated as trusted instructions.
+But the UK’s NCSC warns that prompt injection isn’t simply “SQL injection for AI”: unlike a database query, an LLM doesn’t enforce a hard internal boundary between instructions and data.

 How to reduce prompt injection vulnerability in AI systems